 Top Level Implementation Record

 DIR has been implemented in various systems used at medical facilities, including electronic charts, electronic drug histories, and receipt computers.
-It has an implementation record that is top class in the industry, about 35,900 facilities nationwide as of March 2016, and has been earning high reputation from many medical care providers and system vendors.
+It has an implementation record that is top class in the industry, about 46,000 facilities nationwide as of the end of March 2021, and has been earning high reputation from many medical care providers and system vendors.